mbstrong97/hello-world/README.md

 trial and error

 Hello
-This is an attempt to figure out what the fuck is going on.
-New to code and terrible.
+This is an attempt to figure out what is going on...
 Wish me luck